Mahe94/mahe94.github.io/README.md

 # Publications

 To add a new publication, go to bibliography -> papers.bib and add your bib entry.
+You may need to add the year information in the "years" field in the publications.md file and add your coauthors in the coauthors.yml file.

-To get an underline under your name, go to config.yml file and update last_name and first_name under scholar field.
+To get an underline under your name, go to config.yml file and update last_name and first_name under the scholar field.

 To add a publication to Selected Publication on About me tab, in the bib entry, add the field selected={true}.